kevinkamps/Registrar/README.md

 ## Project background
 This project took a lot of inspiration from [Gliderlabs registrator](https://github.com/gliderlabs/registrator).
-I originally used it but found it to be lacking in resolving ips automatically in a cloud based environment, and just not doing exactly what i needed it to do.I could have added this functionality to that project but i always wanted to learn GO and decided to give it a go (pun intended).
+I originally used it but found it to be lacking in resolving ips automatically in a cloud based environment, and just not doing exactly what i needed it to do.
+I could have added the functionality to that project but i found it lacking in flexibility to add new features easily, also i always wanted to explore GO as a programming language so i decided to create this project.
 My goal was to write something that i could use on my own personal servers as well as for a large customers i work for in a constantly changing high available AWS cloud environment.
 Also i wanted it to be more flexible than the original project.
-I ended up with something that is easy to expand on and proved to be quite stable with a very low memory profile.
+I ended up with something that is very easy to expand and proved to be quite stable with a very low memory profile.
 So i decided to make it open source and share it with all of you.

 ## License